Minister of State David Stanton TD officially launches the findings Burning Issues II

-In 2015, after years of activism, we achieved marriage equality and gender recognition.
-Following these momentous gains, “what’s next for LGBT Ireland and what’s important to YOU“?
+Following these momentous gains, the focus turned to “what’s next for LGBT Ireland and what’s important to YOU“?

 Minister of State David Stanton TD officially launched the findings of the largest consultation of the LGBT community ever undertaken in Ireland on Wednesday, 29 June at 7pm in the Wood Quay Venue in Dublin City Council.